tech-acs/e-census-handbook/docs/chapter-11/Matching.md

   - Review of the unmatched persons once all automatic matching stages have been completed.
   - Quality assurance of the automatic matching – samples of matched records are reviewed to estimate the false match rate, and for a sample of unmatched PES records, the census database is searched for a match to estimate the missed match rate.

-Figure 2 is an illustration of the CROW clerical matching system which clerical matchers can use to review record pairs or groups of records and confirm matches and non-matches.
+This illustration of the CROW clerical matching system which clerical matchers can use to review record pairs or groups of records and confirm matches and non-matches.
 The system can be configured to display whichever variables are most useful for the country and task context.
+CAN WE ADD A PICTURE OF CROW HERE?